MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netconfigurationquerylinklayeraddress.md

 Handle to a NETCONFIGURATION object that represents an opened registry key.

 *LinkLayerAddress* [out]
-A pointer to a NET_ADAPTER_LINK_LAYER_ADDRESS object that represents the link layer address.
+A pointer to a NET_ADAPTER_LINK_LAYER_ADDRESS object that represents the link layer address stored in the registry key.

 Return value
 ------------